MSU-Beam-Dynamics/JuTrack.jl/README.md

 # Known issues
 * This package currently supports forward AD.
 Backward AD is still under development.

-* For large lattice files, Julia vector array will be much more efficiency than Julia tuple.

-* Creating long lattice arrays in the differentiated function may result in an error.
+* Creating long lattice vectors in the differentiated function may result in an error.
 To avoid it, please create/load the lattice before the differentiation, and then take it as a constant variable or global variable for the differentiated function.

 * Current stable version is on Julia 1.9.4.
 Please up/downgrade the Julia version if there is a issue.